Weedarlol/Master/README.md

 ## Ex3 Cluster
 The Ex3 cluster was provided to me by Simula Research Laboratory through my project guidance Xing Cai.

-Ex3 had 3 partitions i was utilizing, "Dgx2q" and "Hgx2q".
-Each corresponding to only 1 node.
+Ex had 3 partitions i was utilizing, the first two of them "Dgx2q" and "Hgx2q" were containing only 1 Node.
+While the last "A100q" contained 2 nodes.

 Dgx2q was the less powerfull of the two partitions and it was made up of an [Dgx2](https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/dgx-1/dgx-2-datasheet-us-nvidia-955420-r2-web-new.pdf) machine, but with the following parts
 - DualProcessor Intel Xeon Scalable Platinum 8176 CPU